 Help For Sporting Clubs

-Local sporting clubs have access to expert advice and assistance from our Club Development Officer.
+We encourage local sporting clubs to seek advice and assistance from our Community Development Officers who can assist with the following:

 - Assist clubs to improve their governance and management practices

 - Provide regular club development information and updates

 - Establish and maintain partnerships with State Sporting Assocations